 By the time we hit the sack we were nice and tired and ready for Saturday.
 I got up and went for a run along the waterfront and discovered that there is a great park just north of Oak Bay.
 Oak Bay really does have a lot going for it, with a village like town with great food and a great waterfront.
-Even all the apartments and condos don't detract too much.
+Even all the apartments and condos do

 We took a long walk around Victoria to explore new places and discovered how nice the waterfront is south of town.
 They have managed to preserve open space all along the shore and there is a multi-use path all along the water.
 It is packed with walkers, joggers, lovers, strollers, dogs and all other manner of bipeds and quadrapeds.
 We walked about five or six miles and ended up in the Cook Street Village when we circled back and this is where we found a great bakery called Bubby Rose's where we had yummy things.